When you build something

 THE PEOPLE in Bayview Hunters Point have been struggling for decades, affected by the US Navy's radioactive waste dump, crack-cocaine, gun violence, substandard housing, and liquor stores.
 They are struggling with unemployment, homelessness, lack of access to health care, tainted soil, violence, mental illness, drug-addiction, severe health problems, and lack of appreciation.

 BUT THERE IS INCREDIBLE POTENTIAL HERE.
-These soulful folk represent a deep history.
-The population of Bayview Hunters Point has a history of work in the trades.
-One unemployed young man from Double Rock describes his father as a busy electrical contractor during the 1980's.
+These soulful folk represent a deep history, including work in the trades.
+One unemployed young man from Double Rock, who has since died, described his father as a busy electrical contractor during the 1980's.
 Those days are gone-- most local employers hire mostly non-residents.

 Our method is to develop a high-quality, bumpin' music product, designed to consumer standards, that can be built by-hand, at low cost, by our youth-apprentices.
 Then, we'll implement a street-savvy marketing strategy to get this product into the eager hands of B-Boys and B-Girls everywhere (that’s Bicycle Boys and Bicycle Girls).